LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: Abstract

 \section{Abstract}

-We introduce two schemes of quantifiers analogous to $I$ and $Q^\text{e.c.}$, which tell us about regular cardinals of small Cantor-Bendixson rank.
+We introduce two schemes of quantifiers analogous to the H\"artig quantifier $I$ and the Equal Cofinality quantifier $Q^\text{e.c.}$, which tell us about regular cardinals of small Cantor-Bendixson rank.
 We examine how the L\"owenheim-Skolem-Tarski numbers of these quantifiers interact with one another, and with those of $I$ and $Q^{\text{e.c.}}$.
 We then find the exact lower bound for each of the $\LST$ numbers, assuming the consistency of supercompacts.